 Best Claims Process: American Family Insurance

-American Family Insurance has an A rating with the BBB and many reports from satisfied customers, especially regarding their claims service.
-While American Family offers all the expected renters insurance coverage, from furniture and electronics to medical bills to hotel costs, they also go a step further by providing a better claims process.
+American Family Insurance has an A+ rating with the BBB.
+While American Family offers all the expected renters insurance coverage, from furniture and electronics to medical bills to hotel costs, it also goes a step further by providing multiple ways to make and track a claim.

 Best for Veterans: USAA

-Coverage from USAA is only available to its members, who include qualified veterans, active members of the U.S. military, and their families.
+Coverage from USAA is available only to its members, who include qualified veterans, active members of the U.S. military, and their families.
 The company provides unique services and discounts for veterans and military members, such as specialized coverage for military equipment and uniforms for service members.
-They also provide coverage for war damages and no deductible if your property is damaged while you're on active duty.
+It also provides coverage for war damages and no deductible if your property is damaged while you're on active duty.

-While most insurance companies make you pay extra to cover certain natural disasters, USAA includes earthquake and flood damage in their standard policy.
-They also cover your belongings, even if they're not in your home at the time they are damaged.
-For example, if your TV is stolen or damaged by a flood during the moving process, USAA will cover the loss with their replacement cost coverage.
+While most insurance companies make you pay extra to cover certain natural disasters, USAA includes earthquake and flood damage in its standard policy.
+It also covers your belongings, even if they're not in your home at the time they are damaged.
+For example, if your TV is stolen or damaged by a flood during the moving process, USAA will cover the loss with its replacement cost coverage.

 One downside to getting renters insurance from USAA is that the company does not make coverage details available online, including pricing.
 In order to get a detailed quote, you must first join USAA.
 Then, once you're a member, you can work with an agent to get a quote for individualized coverage that will meet all of your needs.

 Erie Insurance was named the top renters insurance company by J.D.
 Power and Associates in 2020 for overall customer satisfaction.
 The company’s A+ rating by the Better Business Bureau also exemplifies its exemplary customer experience.
 Erie covers your living expenses if your home is damaged and you can't stay there, offers liability protection for you and your guests, and covers your personal property wherever you go.